alnvdl/varys/README.md

    To generate secret random values, you can run `openssl rand 32 | base64`.

-3. While not being required, you may want to enable log persistence as well by following this [guide](https://learn.microsoft.com/en-us/azure/app-service/troubleshoot-diagnostic-logs#enable-application-logging-linuxcontainer).
+3. While not required, you may want to enable log persistence as well by following this [guide](https://learn.microsoft.com/en-us/azure/app-service/troubleshoot-diagnostic-logs#enable-application-logging-linuxcontainer).

-4. You may need to restart the application to make sure it works well.
+4. You may need to restart the application after the initial setup to make sure all settings are picked up.

-5. To deploy new versions of the image, just restart the application (assuming the deployment is using the `:main` tag mentioned in step 1).
+5. To deploy new versions of the image, just restart the application (assuming the deployment is using the `main` tag mentioned in step 1).

 ## Icons
 All icons in this project come from the Bootstrap project: